jordankoschei/2022/_posts/2023-08-04-design-systems-in-mature-enterprises.md

 categories: Design
 ---

-The value that a design system brings to an early-stage product or a small organization is clear. early-stage products and smaller organizations is evident, but what about large enterprises with a long history and a myriad of products?
+The value that a design system brings to an early-stage product or a small organization is clear, but what about large enterprises with a long history and a myriad of products?

 Can the value of a new design system outweigh the challenges of driving adoption and overcoming the status quo?